Every Type of Display Ad (And Why They Work!)

 - The advertising is being used to promote a brand, service, product or offering.

-Identifying the Types of Display Ads
+Identifying the Most Common Types of Display Ads

 - Retargeting Display Ads: Retargeting (or remarketing) is when a display ad is shown to people who have visited your web property – usually a specific page or set of pages – in a specified time frame but not yet completed the desired action.
 Retargeting display ads are a great vehicle for personalized content.